When pre-training hurts LoRA fine-tuning: a dynamical analysis via single-index models: Main results

 \subsection{Well-specified activation function}

 Although we argued that the IE is not enough to characterize the population loss, we nevertheless use it here as a guiding descriptor of the chosen activation function.
 Our conclusions should therefore be understood as statements about the specific activation considered, rather than about the entire class of functions sharing the same IE. \paragraph{(a) Linear activation function.} We first consider the linear case $\sigma(x)=\phi(x)=x$.
 As expected, larger values of $\mu$ yield smaller initial test mean squared error, reflecting stronger initial alignment with the teacher (left panel of Fig.~\ref{fig:dynamics_linear_activation}).
-However, a striking phenomenon emerges during training: despite their worse initial performance, models initialized with smaller signal strength $\mu$ converge to the global optimum significantly faster: highly pre-trained models (e.g.\ $\mu=0.9$) exhibit a pronounced delay before convergence.
+However, a striking phenomenon emerges during training: despite their worse initial performance, models initialized with smaller signal strength $\mu$ converges to the global optimum significantly faster: highly pre-trained models (e.g.\ $\mu=0.9$) exhibit a pronounced delay before convergence.
 This behavior is clearly visible in the evolution of the overlap $m$ (middle panel of Fig.~\ref{fig:dynamics_linear_activation}), where models with larger $\mu$ remain trapped in the correlated search phase for substantially longer times.
-The same effect is reflected in the effective alignment $m_{\rm eff}$ (right panel of Fig.~\ref{fig:dynamics_linear_activation}).
 Our theory accounts for this trade-off between initial, pre-trained performance and algorithmic tractability of the downstream LoRA fine-tuning.
-Since the characteristic time $\tau(\mu)$ determines the exit time $t_{\rm exit}$ (Prop.~\ref{prop:escaping_mediocrity}), Fig.~\ref{fig:escaping_time_IE_1_matching_activation} shows that $\tau(\mu)$ indeed increases monotonically with $\mu$.
+Since the characteristic time $\tau(\mu)$ determines the exit time $t_{\rm exit}$ (Prop.~\ref{prop:escaping_mediocrity}), Fig.~\ref{fig:dynamics_linear_activation} (see right panel) shows that $\tau(\mu)$ indeed increases monotonically with $\mu$.
 This slowdown is driven by the drift coefficient $A$ controlling the evolution of $m$, which for linear activation scales as $A\propto 1-\mu$ (App.~\ref{app:dynamics_of_order_parameter_for_linear_activation}).
 Consequently, stronger pre-trained alignment weakens the effective gradient signal along the teacher direction, delaying escape from the correlated search phase.
 We provide in App.~\ref{app:ODE_of_the_damp_harmonic_oxillator} a physics-inspired explanation of this phenomenon.
 A related phenomenon has been observed in the context of LLMs \cite{springer2025overtrained}, where excessive pre-training, corresponding to increasing the amount of pre-training data, is shown to impair downstream performance.